edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 Interpretability
 ----------------

 The outlier score is a useful information about the *abnormality* of data points.
 However, in practice this is often not enough.
-One does not only want to know which points are outliers, but also why they can be considered as outliers, i.e. in which subspace they are so special.
+One does not only want to know which points are outliers, but also why these points are so special, i.e. in which subspaces they are abnormal.

 The lack of interpretation possibilities has been a major criticism of neural network.
 Neural networks are often seen as a magic black box doing great things but excluding any interpretation possibilities.
 I would say that in the case of outlier detection, this is not true.

-It turns out that one can find an indication in which dimension a particular data point is outlying by looking at the reconstruction error.
+By looking at the reconstruction error, we can find hints about the dimensions in which a particular data point is outlying.
 For example, point n°350 is one of the outlier in the subspace [30,31,32], we can compute its reconstruction error per dimension and plot it:

 ``` python
 def compute_error_per_dim(point):